Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 Recent electrofishing surveys revealed numerous bass exceeding 8 pounds.
 Biologists estimate the lake contains fish approaching state record size, waiting for the right angler.

 The Pennsylvania Fish and Boat Commission conducts regular population assessments revealing encouraging trends.
-Striped bass numbers reached record levels in recent surveys.
+Striped bass numbers reached record levels in 2023 surveys, confirming the success of ongoing management programs.

-Catch rates for legal-sized stripers (≥20 inches) hit 0.31 fish per net hour in 2016, the highest recorded since monitoring began in 1983.
-Trophy fish (≥30 inches) also showed record abundance.
+Catch rates for legal-sized stripers (≥20 inches) measured 0.28 fish per net hour in the most recent 2023 assessment, maintaining strong numbers near historical highs.
+Trophy fish (≥30 inches) showed continued abundance with 42% of sampled fish exceeding this threshold.

 Bass populations remain stable with excellent recruitment.
-Young-of-year surveys indicate successful spawns and high survival rates, ensuring quality fishing for years ahead.
+Young-of-year surveys from 2023-2024 indicate successful spawns and high survival rates, ensuring quality fishing for years ahead.
+The 2024 sampling effort documented strong year classes for both largemouth and smallmouth.

 Walleye stocking programs combined with natural reproduction maintain a fishable population.
-Recent age studies show fish living longer and reaching larger sizes than historical averages.
+Recent age studies show fish living longer and reaching larger sizes than historical averages, with several 10+ year old specimens documented.

 How to Target Trophy Fish?